Playwrights for Change

 Spotlighting original pieces developed through Playwrights for Change

-• Currently in development, this new piece by Megan Bennett will explore the value of community and what happens when it is attacked, broken, or lost.
+Currently in development, Closi(n)g by Megan Benjamin Bennett will explore the value of community and what happens when it is attacked, broken, or lost.
 Watch for announcements and first-look readings in the months ahead.

 Meet the Current Playwrights in Residence